SomeRandomPerson4/mast/Unit Drafts/README.md

 ## Problems and point values

-Make sure you adhere to
+Make sure you adhere to the 1,2,4,6,9,13 point value standard.
+To input a problem, just type

+	\begin{prob}{points}[source]
+	Problem statement
+	\end{prob}

+It will not compile until I update dennis.sty and the rest of the MAST handouts.
+Don't worry about that, just do it for now.

 ## Diagrams